sneakysneak/docs/pages/connector-authentication/marketo_import_export.md

 ---

-Now Lets look at the export process in more detail.
+Now lets look at the export process in more detail.

 **Cycle 1**: